HKUSTDial/DeepFund/README.md

 We evaluate the trading capability of LLM across various financial markets given a unified environment.
 The LLM shall ingest external information, drive a multi-agent system, and make trading decisions.
 The LLM performance will be presented in a trading arena view across various dimensions.

+## Gentle Reminder
+This project is for educational and research purposes only, it **DOES NOT TRADE** actually.

 > 🔔 We are working on adding more particular analysts, extensive market and a front-end dashboard to deliver fresh insights.
-Welcome to collaborate with us!
+Welcome to collaborate with us via email (yuyuluo[at]hkust-gz.edu.cn)!

-## Disclaimer
-This project is for educational and research purposes only, it **DOES NOT TRADE** actually.

 ## Framework